 **Note about scraper art tools: You can also use old gift cards, store loyalty cards, combs, kitchen tools, spatulas, index cards, and commercially available scraper tools.

-- Make your scraper tools
+- Make the scrape painting tools

 - Add paint to paper

 Transfer a dollop of paint to your paper.
 If you have squeeze bottles of paint, simple squeeze a bit directly onto the paper.
 We used spoons to transfer our paint to the paper.